 AAFCO (Association of American Feed Control Officials) sets the nutritional standards for pet food.
 There are two ways a food can claim compliance — and they’re not equal:

-• "Animal feeding tests using AAFCO procedures" — Gold standard.
-The food was actually fed to real animals over time in a controlled trial.
-Real-world proof of nutritional adequacy.
+• “Animal feeding tests using AAFCO procedures” — Gold standard.
+The food was actually fed to real animals in a controlled trial.

-• "Formulated to meet AAFCO nutrient profiles" — Calculated mathematically.
+• “Formulated to meet AAFCO nutrient profiles” — Calculated mathematically only.
 No actual animals were fed this food.
-Interactions between nutrients in real digestion are not tested.

 This isn’t a matter of philosophy — it’s settled by peer-reviewed research: